lego/safe-machine/README.md

 # > :this_puppy_isnt_old_enough

-#
-# It's possible to use complete struct pattern matching and guards
+# You can also to use complete struct pattern matching and guards
 defmodule Animal do
   deftransition(%Animal{state: :puppy, age: age} = animal, to: :dog) when age > 2 do
     %{animal | age: age * 2}